 By the way, there are honest sellers in Australia, but most sellers from Malaysia, the Philippines, or China are peddling fakes.

 Estimates of value in eBay auctions.
 Unlike major public auctions by reputable firms, most eBay sellers grossly overestimate the values of their coins.
 If a description on, say, eBay, says "estimated value, $200," it is almost never true, but it is much more likely to be a big overestimate.
 Many web sellers have no reputation to protect by unwavering honesty.
-I have seen many $25 coins with "estimates" at $50 or $100 or much more.
+I have seen many $25 coins with "estimates" of $100 or much more.
 This type of lying is very common.
 One seller regularly marks $25 coins at $200 or more and crosses that out and reduces the price to, say, $120.
 Does this 40% reduction look like a bargain?
 The 40% off might be good if it were not vastly overpriced to begin with.